kuangliu/xcifar/README.md

-# Train cifar10 with dataloader & xtorch
+# Train cifar10 with xtorch-dataset & xtorch